Skip to main content

 Program arguments

 You can give the WASM program arguments by specifying them after the program path or CID.
+If the WASM program is already compiled and located in the current directory, you can run it by adding arguments after the file name:

 $ bacalhau wasm run echo.wasm hello world